jonathanfave/air-quality-low-power-project/README.md

 # air-quality-low-power-project

-*This project is part of the low-power network course at the Ecole Centrale in Nantes.*

 > The aim of this project :
 - To propose LoRa (Long range) communication between two Heltec WiFi LoRa cards (ESP32)
 - Measure the current consumption (mA) of this type of communication